Attainable forms of Assouad spectra: Classifying the forms of Assouad spectra

 \subsection{Constructing sets with prescribed spectra}

 Now for any $\varphi\in\mathcal{A}_d$ we construct a homogeneous Moran set $C$ such that $\dimAs\theta C=\varphi(\theta)$ for all $\theta\in(0,1)$.
-The techniques here are based on ideas first introduced by the author and Banaji in \cite{br2022}: we refer the reader to that paper for more details on this general technique.
+The techniques here are based on ideas first introduced by the author and Banaji used to solve an analogous question for the \emph{intermediate dimensions} \cite{zbl:1448.28009}.
+We refer the reader to the paper \cite{zbl:1509.28005} for more details on this general technique.

-We first recall the notion of homogeneous Moran sets from \cite{br2022}.
+We first recall the notion of homogeneous Moran sets from \cite{zbl:1509.28005}.
 The construction is analogous to the usual $2^d$-corner Cantor set, except that the subdivision ratios need not be the same at each level.

 Let $\mathcal{I}=\{0,1\}^d$, set $\mathcal{I}^*=\bigcup_{n=0}^\infty\mathcal{I}^n$, and denote the word of length $0$ by $\varnothing$.
 Let $\bm{r}=(r_n)_{n=1}^\infty\subset(0,1/2]$ and for each $n$ and $\bm{i}\in\mathcal{I}$, define $S^n_{\bm{i}}\colon\R^d\to\R^d$ by